Kulfi Recipe – 3 Ways (Badam Kulfi, Malai Kulfi and Mango Kulfi)

 Kulfi Moulds

 Once the kulfi mix is ready, the consistency is such that it can easily be poured into a tin container or a freezer-friendly container.
-If you're using kulfi moulds (which are available in department stores) to freeze them.
-If you don't have kulfi moulds, you can use aluminium moulds or plastic moulds.
-If you don’t have either, just use paper cups and remember to put wooden ice cream sticks into them before freezing - homemade kulfi popsicles!
+If you’re using kulfi moulds (which are available in department stores) to freeze them.
+In case you don’t have kulfi moulds, you can use aluminium moulds or plastic moulds.
+But if you don’t have either, just use paper cups and remember to put wooden ice cream sticks into them before freezing – homemade kulfi popsicles!

 Matka Kulfi: This kulfi mix can also be frozen in clay pots or matkas – to make delicious matka kulfi!
 Matka kulfi has an extra layer of earthy flavour from the clay pots – try this if you can get your hands on some matkas!